Blockchains-Princeton/COS-ECE470-fa2023/Project6/README.md

 ## Repository management and submission

 1. Like the previous assignments, use GitHub and download the zip file.
-Rename it to your netid as `netid.zip`.
+Rename it to your netids as `netid1_netid2_netid3.zip`.
 Upload the zip file on canvas.
 2. TAs will use autograder to run your code to award marks.

 ## Programming

 ### Checks
-Please add the following checks when processing a new block in *src/network/worker.rs*.
+Please add the following checks when processing a new block in *[src/network/worker.rs](../src/network/worker.rs)*.

 #### PoW validity check